gfed53/flappy-bird/README.md

 * I wanted to actually add sprite animations to the hadouken itself rather than just have a GIF that doesn't even animate (on most browsers, at least).
 Sprite creation isn't really my forte, but hopefully I'll have the time to figure this out in the future.

+* I'm aware that the game can be taxing performance-wise.
+Hinderances such as heavy memory usage can cause nasty flickering, so if you're someone who is seizure-prone, please avoid this game for the time being.
+This may be attributed to the game loop being constant, even on game pause, so this is something I plan on fixing in the future.

 ## The Code

 The Landing Page has a source directory ('site') and a build directory ('build').